 The actual message typed may not be complete.
 By using the CP SET (EMSG) command, the user can specify that the entire error message be typed, or only the error code, or only the text, or neither code nor text.
-VM/SP CP Command Reference for General Users or the appropriate VM/Extended Architecture Migration Aid manual contains a description of the CP SET command.
+VM/SP CP Command Reference for General Users contains a description of the CP SET command.